 - Rubber boots and a scrub brush to remove soil if disposable boot covers are not used.

-- To make cleaning simpler, get a plastic container to fill part way with your disinfectant.
+- To make cleaning simpler, get a plastic container to partially fill with your disinfectant.
 In the lid, cut two holes so that you can slip the top of your boots through.

-- A disinfectant solution of two per cent sodium hypochlorite.
+- A disinfectant solution of two per cent sodium hypochlorite should be sued.
 Sodium hypochlorite is the active ingredient in bleach and is the most effective disinfectant.
-Virkon® has been found to be only moderately effective in reducing the viability of the clubroot pathogen.
+Virkon® has been found to be only have a minor effect in reducing the viability of the clubroot pathogen and as a result is not recommended.

 - Garbage bags to collect used wipes and boot covers.